 - a.
 An employee whose partner gives birth to a child, or who is the biological father or either adoptive parent of the child, is entitled to two weeks' OPL.
-OPL can commence from the date of the child's birth, or child's placement with the adopter, or within 56 days of the birth or date of placement.
-If the child is born early, OPL may be taken between the date of birth and up to the 56th day after the EWC. - b.
-OPL must be taken in a single block of one or two weeks within eight weeks of the birth or adoption of the child.
-Only one period of leave is available to employees irrespective of whether more than one child is born as the result of the same pregnancy. - c.
+OPL can commence from the date of the child's birth, or child's placement with the adopter, or within 52 weeks after the birth or date of placement. - b.
+OPL may be taken as either one week, or two weeks in one consecutive block or two weeks in two one week non-consecutive blocks. - c.
 If you choose to start your OPL on a fixed and predetermined date and the child is not born or placed for adoption by that date, you must change the date you want to start your leave and notify the Council in writing as soon as you reasonably can.
 If you take both OPL and SPL you must take OPL first.